casetext/r-and-r/README.md

-# Long Context Needs Some R&R: Pushing Performance with Reprompting and In-Context Retrieval
+# Can’t Remember Details in Long Documents?
+You Need Some R&R
 Devanshu Agrawal, Shang Gao, and Martin Gajek

 ## Abstract

-Long-context Large language models (LLMs) hold promise for tasks such as question-answering (QA) over long documents, but they tend to be biased towards the beginning and end of context documents-- a phenomenon termed the "lost in the middle" effect.
+Long-context large language models (LLMs) hold promise for tasks such as question-answering (QA) over long documents, but they tend to miss important information [in the middle](https://arxiv.org/abs/2307.03172) of context documents.
 Here, we introduce *R&R*---a combination of two novel prompt-based methods called *reprompting* and *in-context retrieval* (ICR)---to alleviate this effect in document-based QA.
-In reprompting, we repeat the instructions to answer the question periodically throughout the document nearly verbatim; in ICR, on the other hand, we instruct the LLM to retrieve the top *k* pages most relevant to the given question, which are then used as an abbreviated context for QA.
+In reprompting, we repeat the prompt instructions periodically throughout the context document to remind the LLM of its original task.
-In R&R, we run ICR with the retrieval instructions reprompted throughout the document.
+In ICR, rather than instructing the LLM to answer the question directly, we instruct it to retrieve the top *k* passage numbers most relevant to the given question, which are then used as an abbreviated context in a second QA prompt.
-We test R&R with GPT-4 Turbo and Claude-2.1 on documents up to 80k tokens in length and find it is often able to boost QA accuracy significantly.
+We test R&R with GPT-4 Turbo and Claude-2.1 on documents up to 80k tokens in length and observe a 16-point boost in QA accuracy on average.
-We perform additional analysis to elucidate the mechanism driving R&R, including reducing the distance between relevant context and the instructions.
+Our further analysis suggests that R&R improves performance on long document-based QA because it reduces the distance between relevant context and the instructions.
-Finally, we show that compared to short-context chunkwise methods, R&R enables the use of larger chunks that cost fewer LLM calls and output tokens, while minimizing the price in accuracy.
+Finally, we show that compared to short-context chunkwise methods, R&R enables the use of larger chunks that cost fewer LLM calls and output tokens, while minimizing the drop in accuracy.

 ### Description